Vegan Slow Cooker Korma

-A healthy, hearty vegan korma curry with the perfect balance of sweet, savoury and spice.
+A healthy, hearty slow cooker vegetable korma curry with the perfect balance of sweet, savoury and spice.
 The colourful chunky vegetable base makes for a filling meal surrounded by a deliciously creamy sauce, sweet sultanas, moreish coconut and a blend of spices with just the right amount of kick.

 This super easy curry is my ‘go-to’ for a busy weeknight or when I’ve got friends coming around for tea.
-Just pop everything in the slow cooker and let it do it’s thing; it’ll be bubbling away ready to enjoy when you come home.
+Just pop everything in the slow cooker and let it do its thing; it’ll be bubbling away ready to enjoy when it’s tea time.

 Creamy